richromano/ASCOMPentaxCameraDriver/README.md

 # Focuser

 Be sure to also select Pentax KP/K1 in the Focuser and connect.
-This will allow Sharpcap or N.I.N.A. to perform autofocus.
+This will allow Sharpcap or N.I.N.A. to perform autofocus using autofocus Pentax lens or the 1.7x autofocus teleconverter.

 # Testing